ColleagueRiley/RGFW/README.md

 ![workflow windows](https://github.com/ColleagueRiley/RGFW/actions/workflows/windows.yml/badge.svg)
 ![workflow macOS](https://github.com/ColleagueRiley/RGFW/actions/workflows/macos.yml/badge.svg)

-A cross-platform lightweight single-header very simple-to-use window abstraction library for creating GUI Libraries or simple GUI programs.
+A cross-platform lightweight single-header very simple-to-use window abstraction library for creating graphics Libraries or simple graphical programs.

 # About
-RGFW is a free multi-platform single-header very simple-to-use window abstraction framework for creating GUI Libraries or simple GUI programs. it is meant to be used as a very small and flexible alternative library to GLFW.
+RGFW is a free multi-platform single-header very simple-to-use window abstraction framework for creating graphics Libraries or simple graphical programs. it is meant to be used as a very small and flexible alternative library to GLFW.

 The window backend supports XLib (UNIX), Cocoas (MacOS) and WinAPI (Windows)\
 The graphics backend supports OpenGL (EGL, software, OSMesa, GLES), Vulkan, DirectX and software rendering buffers.